Skip to content

 Disney Plus

-Disney Plus is priced at $13.99 per month.
+Disney Plus is priced at $9.99 for the ad-tier version and $13.99 per month for no ads.

-Max
+HBO Max

 Established in 2011 and originally called HBO Go, this was previously a service for HBO channel subscribers to stream HBO programming online.
 In 2015, HBO launched an on-demand streaming platform called HBO Now, available even to those without a subscription to the HBO television channel.

 Then in 2020, HBO Max replaced both HBO Go and HBO Now and began expanding globally and introducing new, mostly original content.
-Finally, in 2022, WarnerMedia merged with Discovery, Inc. and rebranded HBO Max to simply Max, adding content from Discovery, as well as additional Warner Brothers features.
-Max has been highly successful, mostly due to its high-quality, award-winning, and often viral original content.
+Finally, in 2022, WarnerMedia merged with Discovery, Inc. (becoming WBD) and rebranded HBO Max to simply Max, adding content from Discovery, as well as additional Warner Brothers features.

-Max has just under 100 million subscribers and three pricing tiers: ultimate ad-free for $20.99, ad-free for $16.99, and an ad tier for $9.99.
+As of early 2025, HBO Max has just over 120 million subscribers and three pricing tiers: premium ad-free for $20.99, standard ad-free for $16.99, and an ad tier for $9.99.

 Apple TV+

-For more on Apple—including company documents, news, broker research, and expert transcripts—check out the AAPL page in AlphaSense.
+For more on Apple — including company documents, news, broker research, and expert transcripts — check out the AAPL page in AlphaSense.

 Key Trends in Streaming